 Customers want text messaging, and businesses want customers without wasting valuable money and resource.
 The question is; how can your business use SMS short codes and SMS keywords to acquire this rich vein of text-centric consumers?
 Cue the three I’s…

 And Bully’s special prize is…

 We all love winning things.
-So, if you’re looking to build a list quickly, a short number with a keyword ‘WIN’ would work a treat.
+So, if you’re looking to build a list quickly, an SMS short number with a keyword ‘WIN’ would work a treat.
 Just make sure that you invest in a prize worth winning.